dobschal/soccer-manager/README.md

 - [x] Train Players
 - [x] Action Cards
 - [x] Sponsors and Sallary
+- [x] Stadium (Render, earn, costs, build)
+- [ ] Trade Players
+- [ ] Finances Log
+- [ ] Deploy to server and CRON jobs

+- [ ] Level Up with XP and getting a level up card each game day
+- [ ] Show how many guests were on game
 - [ ] Show player info incl. sallary in modal
-- [ ] Deploy to server and CRON jobs
 - [ ] Have different level up action cards -- level up to 10 is rare and level up to 4 common
-- [ ] Stadium (Render, earn, costs, build)
-- [ ] Trade Players
 - [ ] Log/Mailbox to see what happened when
 - [ ] Injured Players + red/yellow cards
 - [ ] Localisation